top of page

 Defensible Space and Mitigation

 The plan can include doing the work yourself over several years or he can provide a list of local contractors and assist with grant opportunities that could get the work done in one season.
 The grants, that can cover part of the cost, are available through the Western Region Wildfire Council.
 Submitting a grant application would normally require assistance from the State Forester for a fee.
-Cory Huggard can provide that assistance to Arrowhead residents, at no charge.
+Jim Gelsomini can provide that assistance to Arrowhead residents, at no charge.

 bottom of page